Team-Open-Circuit/Isolation-Monitoring-Wrist-Band/README.md

   * [TinyGPSPlus](/Libraries/TinyGPSPlus.zip)
   * [pubsubclient](/Libraries/pubsubclient.zip)
   * [ubidots-mqtt-esp](/Libraries/ubidots-mqtt-esp.zip)
-* Fritzing IDE: To make a virtual Circuit with all the hardware.
+* Fritzing IDE: To make a [Virtual Circuit Diagram](https://github.com/vbeyrc0768/Isolation-Monitoring-Wrist-Band/blob/main/README.md#circuit-diagram) with all the hardware.
 * Ubitdots Cloud: Ubidots is used as the IoT Cloud which is communicated using MQTT protocol.
 Ubidots also allows to make an IoT dashboard which displays all the patient status.

 # Circuit Diagram